Incompleteusern/dotfiles/README.md

 - Go through general preference
 - Add disk encryption
   - Do this in February when wifi-adapter is natively supported by udev
+- Configure swww with script; AI gen might be fun

 # Installation